What are 1st Party Reviews?

-If you’ve ever been confused by the difference between third-party reviews and first-party reviews, know you’re not alone.
+If you’ve ever been confused by the difference between 3rd Party reviews and 1st Party reviews, know you’re not alone.

 We’re here to clear up the confusion!

-First-party reviews are reviews that a business can collect and publish on their own branded website.
-You Often it initially starts as internal feedback, but you can choose to take the star-rating and comment and publish it as a customer testimonial or review page on your company or location website.
+1st Party reviews are reviews that a business can collect and publish on their own branded website.
+It initially starts as internal feedback, but you can choose to take the star-rating and comment and publish it as a customer testimonial or review page on your company or location website.